Wander (1974 video game): Plot

-In the story included with the game, the player takes the role of First Under-secretary to the Ambassador for an organization called Corps Diplomatique Terrestrienne (CDT).
+In the story included with the game, the player takes the role of First Under-secretary to the Ambassador for the Corps Diplomatique Terrestrienne (CDT).
 Sent by Mr. Magnan to the mysterious country Aldebaran III, the player's mission is to prevent an uprising against Terran nationals in a limited time.

 Development

 Wander was created in 1973 or 1974 by Peter Langston.
 It was initially created by Langston in HP BASIC at Evergreen State College where Langston was teaching computer science and audio engineering.
 He likely developed Wander on an HP2000 minicomputer like his 1972 game Empire.
 Langston rewrote the game in C in 1974 while at Harvard University and released it to other users of the mainframe system.
-He maintained the game through the rest of the decade, with a release in 1980 as part of his PSL Games Collection package of games for Unix.
+He maintained the early mainframe game through the rest of the decade, with a release in 1980 as part of his PSL Games Collection package of games for Unix.
 The game was thought lost since, as the mainframe computers it ran on were discontinued and no backup copies were known, but in 2015 an interactive fiction enthusiast named "ant", upon seeing the game on a list of lost mainframe games, contacted Langston, who found a copy of the 1980 version in a friend's email archives.
 The 1980 source code has since been uploaded to GitHub, with adjustments made by Langston and others to make it run on non-unix systems.